cfd-university/articles/readme.md

 Newton's second law states [katex]\mathbf{F}=m\mathbf{a}[/katex], from which we can derive the momentum equation.
 ```

-If you want to make sure your equation is free of syntax errors, you can type them on [katex](https://katex.org/) directly and see how they render.
+If you want to make sure your equation is free of syntax errors, you can type it on [katex](https://katex.org/) directly and see how they render.

 The ```[katex]``` and ```[/katex]``` tags are a left-over from WordPress.
 WordPress would scan each article before displaying it and convert all text inside these tags to equations using katex, an online equation rendering service.
-I have replicated that functionality so old HTML articles will render correctly.
+I have replicated that functionality, so old HTML articles will render correctly.
 Therefore, we need to use this non-standard HTML syntax.

-If you want to place the equation on a new line, you can enclose that with a ```div```:
+If you want to place the equation on a new line, you can enclose it with a ```div```:

 ```html
 <!-- wp:katex/display-block -->